dewi-alliance/hotspot-manufacturers/template.md

 ## Please provide detailed hardware designs, including relevant parts (required)
 Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.
 Your plan for software setup and configuration for the devices.
-This would presumably include remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.
+This would includes remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.

 ## What is your expected production and delivery timeline? (required)